textileio/js-powergate-client/README.md

 await pow.ffs.sendFil(addrsList[0].addr, "<some other address>", 1000)
 ```

+See the [Node.js example app](https://github.com/textileio/js-powergate-client/tree/master/examples/node) in this repository's `examples` directory.

 There are also several useful examples included in the `*.spec.ts` files of this repo.

 ## API